-1. Choose three set points to use in the calibration of the R0, ALPHA, and DELTA parameters.
-These set points are generally 50.0°C, 200°C, and 350.0°C but other set points may be used if desired or necessary.
+1. Choose three set-points to use in the calibration of the R0, ALPHA, and DELTA parameters.
+These set points are generally 2°C, 50°C, and 100°C but other set points may be used if desired or necessary.
 2. Set the dry-well to the lowest set-point.
-When the dry-well reaches the set-point and the display is stable, wait 15 minutes or so and then take a reading from the thermometer ( $T_1$ ).
-Sample the set-point resistance of the dry-well ( $R_1$ ) by holding down "SET" and pressing d.
-Write these values down as $T_1$ and $R_1$ respectively.
-3. Repeat step 2 for the other two set-points recording them as $T_2$ and $R_2$ and $T_3$ and $R_3$ respectively.
-4. Using this recorded data, calculate new values for R0, ALPHA, and DELTA using the following formula:
+When the dry-well reaches the set-point and the display is stable, wait 15 minutes or so and then take a reading from the thermometer.
+Sample the set-point resistance by holding down "SET" and pressing the ∇ .
+Write these values down as T_1 and R_1 respectively.
+3. Repeat step 2 for the other two set-points recording them as T_2 and R_2 and T_3 and R_3 respectively.
+4. Using the recorded data, calculate new values for the R0, ALPHA, and DELTA.